stvs.tv/movie-diary/

 マクロスプラス Macross Plus (1994)

 Takes on new resonance in 2025.
 The mechanical turk aspect of AI entertainment and performance is eerie.
-And though we lacked the public language for it at the time, the idea of the system training off of a human's emotions, and claiming them in order to usurp the experiences is the AI-antagonistic balm I need to combat the AI-sympathetic impulse in Deus Ex or Blade Runner.
+And though we lacked the public language for it at the time, the idea of the system training off of a human’s emotions, then later claiming them in order to usurp the experiences is the AI-antagonistic balm I need to combat the AI-sympathetic impulse in Ex Machina or Blade Runner.

 Where this succeeds on that front is in locating the conflict in labor, rather than in identity and freedom.